Best Things to Do in Vietnam (2025 Travel Guide)

 Cham Island

 Clustered around 13 miles (21 kilometers) from Hoi An’s Cua Dai harbor, Vietnam’s eight Cham Islands form the scenic archipelago known as Cham Island or Cù Lao Chàm.
 They offer white-sand beaches, granite cliffs, and coral reefs ideal for diving and snorkeling.
-The islands’ rich marine life and ecosystems have earned them UNESCO Biosphere Reserve status offers one of the most unique things to do in Vietnam.
+The islands’ rich marine life and ecosystems have earned them UNESCO Biosphere Reserve status offers one of the unique things to experience.

 My Khe Beach